 “But, What About Them?”

 A lot of people are probably nervous to start promoting their brand while currently employed.
 They assume their employer will get mad and think they are seeking a new job.
 But according to Perkins, “Building your brand isn’t selfish.
 It benefits your current company too.
 YOU add value.”
-That little nugget of gold really stuck with me throughout the conference… because I was one of those people who thought it was a little selfish to be working so hard to build my own brand when I could be writing content and promoting the UGA Small Business Development Center instead.
+That little nugget of gold really stuck with me throughout the conference… because I was one of those people who thought it was a little selfish to be working so hard to build my own brand when I could be writing content and promoting the my current place of employment instead.
 But then I realized, by building my own brand, I’m becoming more knowledgable and more credible as an industry expert.
 Who wouldn’t want to have a “well-known” (and when I say well-known… what I really mean is, “well-know by my 50 followers” lol) marketer working for their company?

 By building your personal brand, you aren’t cheating on your current company.
 It doesn’t have to mean you are actively looking for another job, but rather trying to better yourself that your current company gets to benefit from.
 Could it lead to another job?
 Sure.
 But, life is all about opportunities and it you aren’t creating those chances where opportunities can happen, you’re really missing out on the chance to take your career for the next level.